Differentials and distances in probabilistic coherence spaces: Probabilistic coherence spaces (PCS)

 A (positive) \emph{cone} is a positive pre-cone $P$ whose unit ball $\Cuball P=\{x\in P\St\Normsp xP\leq 1\}$ is $\omega$-order-complete in the sense that any increasing sequence of elements of $\Cuball P$ has a least upper bound in $\Cuball P$.
-In~\cite{EhrhardPaganiTasson18} we show how a notion of \emph{stable} function on cones can be defined, which gives rise to a cartesian closed category.
+In~\cite{EhrhardPaganiTasson18} we show how a notion of \emph{stable} function on cones can be defined, which gives rise to a cartesian closed category and in~\cite{Ehrhard20} we explore the category of cones and linear and Scott-continuous functions.